What are the differences between Indicas vs. Sativas ?

 Interstate travel, even between two states which permit medical marijuana, is not suggested, although an official letter from a TSA representative advises that patients contact relevant local or state police agencies (at both the place of departure and arrival).
 Patients travelling with marijuana do so at their own risk.

-Q: Organic and Hydroponic Medical Marijuana
+What is Organic and Hydroponic Medical Marijuana ?

 Many strains of marijuana, edibles, extracts and other types of alternative medication are produced in organic form.
 They contain no chemicals additives and are produced under strict guidelines.
 Legal medical marijuana is also available in greenhouse or hydroponic form.

 Does marijuana affect sleeping or dreams?

 Some strains of marijuana greatly improve sleeping conditions for a wide variety of individuals.
 With that in mind, legal medical marijuana can cause patients to experience side-effects that they should be made aware of before beginning use.
 Sativa strains can make patients have increased anxiety.
 For some, marijuana can suppress various cycles of Rapid Eye Movement (REM) sleep which can make dreams hard to recollect, if they are not forgotten entirely.
 Be sure to talk to your doctor and perhaps do some independent research to be aware side effects.
 Keep in mind, not a single person has died from the use of marijuana, which is more than can be said for the majority of prescription drugs.

 What about hash and oils containing marijuana?

 Marijuana extracts such as kief (screen-sifted trichomes) and hashish (dense, highly-concentrated THC) are sold at almost every dispensary.
 These extracts are available in many forms including hash oils that can be 99% pure THC.

 My friend or loved one cannot easily get around.
 How can s/he get medication?

 Friends and family of the bedridden, the terminally ill, or those patients who have cancer can obtain a legal permit known as a caregiver’s permit or caregiver’s card.
 This enables them to enter legal medical marijuana dispensaries and buy medication on behalf of their loved one who is otherwise unable to commute for health reasons.
 Delivery services are also gaining in popularity in cities in California.
-The services are very professional and discreet and offer a fantastic alternative to the traditional dispensary experience.
-Find local delivery services at United Patients Group’ medical marijuana dispensary directory.

 Are there methods of intake besides eating or smoking?